-- ANTH 2213 Contemporary Aboriginal Issues in Canada - ANTH 2214 Ethnography of the Northwest Coast - ANTH 2255 An Ethnographic Survey of Native North America - ANTH 3319 Ethnography of the Great Plains - ENGL 2253 Indigenous Literatures in Canada - ENGL 3353 North American Indigenous Literatures - FILM 2231 Indigenous Film - HIST 2215 History of the People of the Plains: Treaty 7 Field Course - HIST 2221 Indigenous Settler Relations: 1497-1877
+- ANTH 2213 Contemporary Aboriginal Issues in Canada - ANTH 2214 Ethnography of the Northwest Coast - ANTH 2255 An Ethnographic Survey of Native North America

-- HIST 3343 Resistance and Resilience: Indigenous Peoples and Colonialism in Context - HIST 3345 Indigenous Histories of Canada: Settler Colonialism and Indigenous Nationhood in Northern North America - HIST 3346 Indigenous People in Latin America - INST 1101 Introduction to Indigenous Studies: the Canadian Context - INST 1111 Introduction to Indigenous Studies: International Perspectives - PSYC 3380 Indigenous Psychology - SLGY 2250 The Sociology of Indigenous Peoples - Another Indigenous course offered in the Faculty of Arts on Approval by the Department of Psychology
+- ANTH 3319 Ethnography of the Great Plains - ENGL 2253 Indigenous Literatures in Canada - ENGL 3353 North American Indigenous Literatures - FILM 2231 Indigenous Film - HIST 2215 History of the People of the Plains: Treaty 7 Field Course - HIST 2221 Indigenous Settler Relations: 1497-1877 - HIST 3343 Resistance and Resilience: Indigenous Peoples and Colonialism in Context - HIST 3345 Indigenous Histories of Canada: Settler Colonialism and Indigenous Nationhood in Northern North America - HIST 3346 Indigenous People in Latin America - PSYC 3380 Indigenous Psychology - SLGY 2250 The Sociology of Indigenous Peoples - Any INST designated course - Another Indigenous course offered in the Faculty of Arts on Approval by the Department of Psychology

-Psychology (Honours) Major students must obtain a minimum grade of C ( 2.00) in all core courses with the prefix PSYC.
+Psychology (Honours) Major students must obtain a minimum grade of C (2.00) in all core courses with the prefix PSYC.
 This does not include general education or elective courses.
 While enrolled in PSYC 5110 and PSYC 5120, students are required to conduct a research project under faculty supervision and to write a thesis.
 Students must present their research results at a Psychology Department undergraduate conference that is held concurrently with PSYC 5120.